 What is cyber security?
 What you need to know

-Cyber security is the state or process of protecting and recovering networks, devices, and programs from any type of cyberattack.
+Cyber security is the state or process of protecting and recovering networks, devices and programs from any type of cyberattack.

 Types of cyber threats

-Here are a few types of cyber threats that fall into the three categories listed above:
+Here are a few types of cyber threats that fall into the three categories listed above.

 How to help protect against cyber security attacks

-Follow these steps for cyber safety.
+Follow these steps to help increase your cyber safety knowledge.

 - Only use trusted sites when providing your personal information.
 A good rule of thumb is to check the URL.
 If the site includes “https://,” then it’s a secure site.
 If the URL includes “http://,” — note the missing “s” — avoid entering sensitive information like your credit card data or Social Security number.